TajaKuzman/X-GENRE-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 Go back to the [Decision Tree](#decision-tree) or to the Table of Contents of [Categories Explained](#categories-explained).

 #### Promotion + News

 If a text reports on an event/product, which means that it has characteristics of the News genre, but is very promotional (so promotional that parts of the article could be used in an advertisement, e.g. "Cannon - Revolutionary.
 The best in the world.
 A perfect novelty."), annotate it as **Promotion (primary label) and News (secondary label)**.

 Go to [examples](Promotional_news_examples){:target="_blank" rel="noopener"}.

-❔ How to differentiate between [Opinionated News](#opinionated-news) and a Promotion + News text?
-If the text is a *subjective report* on an event, the default choice should be Opinionated News, unless it includes **promotional slogans** which could appear in an advertisement as well, then use Promotion + News labels.
+❔ How to differentiate between [News](#news) and a Promotion + News text?
+If the text is a *report* on an event, the default choice should be News, unless it includes **promotional slogans** which could appear in an advertisement as well, then use Promotion + News labels.
 See an example among the examples on the link above.

-### Forum

-A text in which people discuss a certain topic in form of comments.

-Common features:
-* multiple authors
-* informal language
-* subjective (the writers express their opinions)
-* written in 1st person

-Examples: comments, QA forum, reader/viewer responses.

-Go to [examples](Forum_examples){:target="_blank" rel="noopener"}.

-❕ If the text consists of only one comment, which has characteristics of a Forum still annotate as a Forum, even though there are not multiple people who discuss the topic.

-❕ If all of the comments are reviews - the authors do not discuss the topic, each just wrote a review on a product/restaurant/etc. in a form of a comment, annotate the text as Forum (primary category) and [Opinion/Argumentation](#opinionargumentation) (secondary category).
-See examples of such text on the link above.

-Go back to the [Decision Tree](#decision-tree) or to the Table of Contents of [Categories Explained](#categories-explained).

 ### Prose/Lyrical

-A literary text is deemed to have no other practical purpose than to give pleasure to the reader.
+A literary text that is deemed to have no other practical purpose than to give pleasure to the reader.
 Often the author pays attention to the aesthetic appearance of the text.
 It can be considered as art.

-Includes:
+This category includes:
-- lyrical texts: texts that are in a form of verses
+- lyrical texts: texts that are in a form of verses,
 - prose texts: literary running texts that consist of paragraphs.

 ❕ This category includes jokes.

-Examples: lyrics, poems, prayers.
+Examples: lyrics, poems, prayers, short stories, novels.

 Go to [examples](Prose_examples){:target="_blank" rel="noopener"}.